Looking for Just the Right Christmas Tree

 |Christmas Tree Lot in Paso Robles|

-We had a tree every year since we were married until the year our son, the lover of all things Christmas and chief tree decorator, died in an accident in August, 1991.
-There's never been much point to getting a tree since then, since we always celebrate somewhere else now.
+We had had a tree every year since we were married until the year our son, the lover of all things Christmas and chief tree decorator, died in an accident in August, 1991.
+There's never been much point to getting a tree since then.
+We always celebrate somewhere else now.

 I did see small living Christmas trees like this one.
 In fact, my mom bought one when she moved here twenty years ago.
 She planted it in the back yard.
 We finally had to remove it a few weeks ago.
 See the story about that below by clicking "One Way to Remove a Large Tree" in the related articles.

 I had never seen any Christmas trees in tiers like the tall one on the right in the photo above.
 I didn't get a look at its price tag.
 I did see the price tag on the large tree in the middle of this photo, though.
 It is a handsome Noble Fir grown by Hopper Brothers in Woodburn, Oregon.
 Price?
 Only $93.99.

 It is a beautiful tree, but I did get sticker shock looking at that tag after not pricing Christmas trees in over twenty years.
 Of course, there were smaller trees and trees not quite so "Noble" that were more affordable.
 For the first time in my life, though, I understand why some families do opt for artificial trees.